IlyaFaer/ForwardOnlyGame/README.md

 # Forward Only
 [на русском](https://github.com/IlyaFaer/ForwardOnlyGame/blob/master/README%20(RUS).md)

 The Europe is stroke by the terrible cataclysm called "the Stench".
-The only way to survive it is to move and do it quickly, as death spreads irrepressibly.
-Fortunately, you have a locomotive that is still running, so gather your crew and travel through the Silewer - country full of skinheads, who struggle against the avalanche of refugees.
+The only way to survive it is to flee and do it quickly, as death spreads irrepressibly.
+Fortunately, you have a locomotive that is still running, so gather your crew and travel through the Silewer - country full of skinheads, who struggle against the avalanche of refugees from Europe.

 ![image](https://github.com/IlyaFaer/ForwardOnlyGame/blob/master/preview/screenshot1.png?raw=true)
 ![image](https://github.com/IlyaFaer/ForwardOnlyGame/blob/master/preview/screenshot2.png?raw=true)